markc/bojax/README.md

     ---

-So clicking on the "Happy New Year" heading will load in the contents of `lib/md/5.md` posting.
-Then clicking on the site title again will go back to the `lib/md/1.md` frontpage index summary, which is particularly handy on a mobile touch device.
+So clicking on the "Double Rainbow" heading will load in the contents of `lib/md/5.md` posting.
+Then. when viewing the actual posting. clicking on the site title again will go back to the `lib/md/1.md` frontpage index summary, which is particularly handy on a mobile touch device.

 Something like this shell snippet below can work out the filename of the next posting when executed from the root of the repo...